Welcome to the Inner Circle of the House of Vere, where luxury boutique offerings meet the timeless elegance of Scottish tartan.

 9. Intellectual Property

 All House of Vere designs, logos, tartan patterns, branding, images, and written content are protected intellectual property.
+Reproduction, copying, or unauthorized use is prohibited.

 10. Customer Responsibility

-contact us with any issues prior to placing an order.
+Customers must provide accurate measurements, complete genealogical verification when required, read and understand waiting times, and ensure their shipping information is correct.
 Please note that all House of Vere garments require specialist Cut, Make & Trim (CMT) work in addition to the cost of weaving the tartan.
 Multiple skilled craftspeople are involved in the creation of each piece, and this professional tailoring service forms part of the final price.

 11. Contact

-For enquiries, genealogical verification, or questions about bespoke garments, please contact:
+For enquiries, genealogical verification, or questions about bespoke garments, please contact: [thehouseofvere@gmail.com]

 Our responsibility to prevent modern slavery and human trafficking within our business and supply chain is something we take extremely seriously.